thelastpickle/cassandra-reaper/README.md

 * segmentCount:

-  Defines the amount of repair segments to create for newly registered Cassandra column families (token rings).
+  Defines the default amount of repair segments to create for newly registered Cassandra repair runs (token rings).
 When running a repair run by the Reaper, each segment is repaired separately by the Reaper process, until all the segments in a token ring are repaired.
+The count might be slightly off the defined value, as clusters residing in multiple data centers require additional small token ranges in addition to the expected.
-  The count might be slightly off the definite value, as clusters with multiple data centers require additional small token ranges in addition to the expected.
+  You can overwrite this value per repair run, when calling the Reaper.

 * repairParallelism:

   Repair parallelism value must be one of: "sequential", "parallel", or "datacenter_aware".
-  Defines the type of parallelism to use for repairs by default.
+  Defines the default type of parallelism to use for repairs.
 For Cassandra 1.x the default is "parallel", for 2.x versions "sequential", and in versions after 2.12, there is a third option called "datacenter_aware".
+You can override this setting when calling the Reaper per repair run.
   If you try to use "datacenter_aware" in clusters that don't support it yet, Reaper will fall back to using "sequential" for those clusters.